Support Guide

 1. Introduction

 Welcome to the Support User Guide.
 As a member of the Support team, you have enhanced visibility into the platform's operations to assist users effectively.
-You possess all the capabilities of a Partner, with the additional privilege of viewing All Deployments made by any user on the platform.
+Your primary capability is the ability to view All Deployments made by any user on the platform, which is essential for troubleshooting and user assistance.
+You also have access to the module publishing tools if your repository and Jules AI are configured.

 2. Your Role & Privileges

-The Support role is designed to help you troubleshoot user issues and manage the module catalog.
+The Support role is designed to help you troubleshoot user issues and assist with module management.
+Your navigation bar shows Publish (if configured), Deployments, and Help.

-- View All Deployments: Unlike standard users or partners (in default mode), you can see the deployment history for every user.
+- View All Deployments: Unlike standard users or partners, you see the deployment history for every user by default.
 This is critical for diagnosing failed builds or stuck deployments.

 3. Managing Deployments